GiulioCMSanto/DSFII-Project-IV/README.md

 feature combinations.

-The best obtained classifier was a **Naive Bayes** with the following results (obtained through a stratifiedkfold)
+The best obtained classifier was a **Naive Bayes** with the following results (obtained through a stratifiedkfold):

-- Accuracy: 0.85793.
+- **Accuracy**: 0.85793.
 That	means	85,793%	of	all	points	were	correctly classified	as POI (people	of	interest)	or Non-POI.
-- Recall: 0.39550.
+- **Recall**: 0.39550.
 That	means	amongst	POI	and	Non-POI	in	the	testing set,	39,550%	of	the	POI	were	identified.
-- Precision: 0.50350.
+- **Precision**: 0.50350.
 That	means	that	taking	all	the	classified	points, 50,350%	of	them	were	correctly	classified	as	POI.

+## Used Libraries
+- Pandas
+- Numpy
+- Scikit-learn
+- itertools
+- matplotlib